Last Updated: December 20, 2024

 The beneficial owners of your LLC are those who hold 25% or more of the ownership interest, exercise substantial control over it, or get significant economic benefit from its assets.
 For each beneficial owner you have, you’ll be asked to provide their name, address, and identifying documents.
 Failing to disclose this information can have hefty civil and criminal penalties.

-You can file your BOI report on FinCEN’s website through the online form or uploading a PDF version to the site.
+You can file your BOI report on FinCEN’s website through the online form or by uploading a PDF version to the site.
 It’s free to file, and you’ll only need to submit the federal form (Kansas doesn’t have a state version).
 If you create your LLC during 2024, your BOI report is due within 90 days of Kansas approving your Articles of Organization; that time period drops to 30 days for LLCs formed in 2025 and beyond.
 If you organized before 2024, you’ll have until January 1, 2025 to file.

 You can learn more about the BOI report and the Corporate Transparency Act on FinCEN’s website.
 And if you’d like help filing this report, our BOI report filing service has you covered.